SpaceX Starship: Block 1

-Block 1 vehicles were used for the first six flight tests and then retired.
+Block 1 was used after 2020–2021 flight tests, beginning with flight test 1 at the start of 2023, to flight tests 5 and 6, then retired.

 Block 2

 Block 2 for both stages was used beginning with flight test 7 at the start of 2025.
-Block 2 upper stage vehicles feature a thinner forward flap design, flaps that are positioned more leeward, a 25% increase in propellant capacity, integrated vented interstage, redesigned avionics, two raceways, and an increase in thrust.
-The integrated vehicle is 3.1 m taller than the previous Block 1 vehicle and was planned to have a payload capacity of at least 100 tons to orbit when reused (similar to the original design before the Block 2 rework), but was retired before an orbital flight, with the final estimate of 35t of payload to orbit.
+Block 2 upper stage vehicles featured a thinner forward flap design, flaps that are positioned more leeward, a 25% increase in propellant capacity, redesigned avionics, two raceways, and an increase in thrust.
+The integrated vehicle is 3.1 m taller than the previous Block 1 vehicle and was planned to have a payload capacity of at least 100 tons to orbit when reused (similar to the original design before the Block 2 rework) but was retired before an orbital flight, with the final estimate of 35 t of payload to orbit.
 Additionally, Block 2 vehicles were planned to use Raptor 3 engines, removing the need for secondary engine shielding.
 However, the first Block 2 vehicle, S33, received upgraded Raptor 2 engines, with an unknown increase in thrust.
-The Block 2 ship and booster first flew on the seventh flight test.
-A total of four block 2 vehicles were produced.
-After Starship Flight 11, the Block 2 ships are now retired.
+The Block 2 ship and booster first flew on flight test 7.
+A total of six block 2 vehicles were produced.
+After flight test 11, Block 2 was retired.

 Block 3

-Block 3 ships feature a different tile design, Raptor 3 engines, as well as hardware for refueling operations in low Earth orbit (LEO), such as docking ports and a redesigned quick disconnect.
+Block 3 ships have an improved tile design, Raptor 3 engines, as well as hardware for refueling operations LEO, such as docking ports and a redesigned quick disconnect.
 The switch to Raptor 3 also enables the removal of most of the aft section's shielding.

-Block 3 boosters have an integrated vented interstage/forward dome, three grid fins instead of the prior four, as well as the use of the grid fins as catch points.
-Like with the ship, the Block 3 boosters use Raptor 3 engines, allowing for the removal of the majority of the booster's engine shielding.
+Block 3 boosters have an integrated vented interstage/forward dome, three grid fins instead of the prior four, and use the grid fins as tower catch points, eliminating the need for separate catch point structure.
+Like with the ship, the Block 3 boosters use Raptor 3 engines, allowing for the removal of the majority of the booster's engine shielding, reducing weight by over a ton per engine.

+First test flights of Block 3 ships began in 2026.